jeremypbeasley/canlis_j/delivery.markdown

 <h2 class="Display2 mb4">Home-cooked dinner and a bottle of wine on your doorstep.</h2>

-We begin taking orders this Tuesday for Wednesday evening dinner.
+We begin taking orders this Tuesday at 11am for Wednesday evening dinner.

 <div class="Divider mb4 op30"></div>